 How is CBT used to treat OCD?

-CBT is a highly effective therapeutic method that is used worldwide in the treatment of a range of mental health conditions, including OCD.
-This technique is based on the principle that OCD develops and intensifies as a result of dysfunctional, deeply ingrained thought patterns that cause individuals to evaluate and respond to thoughts, emotions and physical sensations in unhealthy ways.
+CBT is a highly effective therapeutic method that's used worldwide in the treatment of a range of mental health conditions, including OCD.
+This technique is based on the principle that OCD develops and intensifies as a result of dysfunctional, deeply ingrained thought patterns that cause people to evaluate and respond to thoughts, emotions and physical sensations in unhealthy ways.

 The aim of CBT for OCD is to help you to develop a new relationship with, and a more effective way of responding to your obsessions and compulsions, that doesn’t maintain your anxiety and dysfunction in the long-term.
 It also involves helping you test out specific predictions, identify and question the cognitive processes that maintain your OCD symptoms, as well as the meaning you attach to these.

-CBT for OCD also consists of exposure and response prevention techniques.
-This involves gradually introducing an individual with OCD to objects or situations which trigger their obsessions and compulsions, until they learn to cope with their anxiety and distress.
+CBT for OCD also consists of exposure and response prevention (ERP) techniques.
+This involves gradually introducing a person with OCD to objects or situations that trigger their obsessions and compulsions, until they learn to cope with their anxiety and distress.
 Ultimately, this technique helps you to confront your fears, learn to tolerate anxiety, and resist using compulsive behaviours.

 How is mindfulness used to treat OCD?